webaverse/Magrathea/README.md

 ## Known Issues

 ### Materials Black After Error During Export
 In general, exceptions thrown during the SeinJS export will result in all materials in the scene being black.
-Quickly fix this after it occurs by selecting menu item SeinJS->Restore Materials.
+Quickly fix this after it occurs by selecting menu item Assets->Materials->Restore Materials.

 ### No Default Materials Allowed
 Every material in the scene must be a project asset that resides somewhere within the Assets folder.
 Materials from unity's default asset registry will cause the exporter to fail.